SCortezz/Movie-Discovery/README.md

 3. To find a solution, I went to fly.io's troubleshoot page, but with the help of some of my classmates, I was able to fix the issue.

+4. Due to time, I did not implement a solution but the solution I would implement would be to put in a flash with an error message and redirect the user back to the home page.

+5. The way I solved this solution was by manually deploying multiple times until the code when thru.

 #### What differed from my expectations during implementing
 When I was adding the comments section, I got stuck trying to figure out the logic behind how to show the user's name next to their comment as just print out a username would not work.
 But then I realized I needed to make it so that only logged-in users can comment and their username would automatically appear next to their comment.

 The implementation of the ratings feature presented more challenges than that of the comments feature.
 Initially, I had assumed that the implementation process would be similar to that of the comments feature, but encountered errors in the process.
+The problem was that I had to add the new rating column to my data base.

 #### Things needed to clone the repository and set up to run project locally: